Playfinity/playfinity-starter-ios/README.md

 - ball flight air-time
 - ball height

+In addition we have two push buttons that produce:

+- top button
+- top button release
+- side button
+- side button release

-All of this is available for you.
+All of this is available to you.
 You can focus on the game experience.

 ## Discovering the console